kaelzhang/shell-safe-rm/README.md

      _____| ||   _   ||   |    |   |___        |   |  | || ||_|| |
     |_______||__| |__||___|    |_______|       |___|  |_||_|   |_|

-A much safer replacement for bash rm
+A much safer replacement of bash rm

 Mac OS X **ONLY** so far.

-Using safe-rm will replace the original `/bin/rm` of Mac OS X which will be backed up before replacing.
+Using safe-rm, the files or directories you choose to remove will move to Trash(OS X) instead of simply deleting them.
+You could put them back whenever you want manually.

+If a file or directory with the same name already exists in the Trash, the name of newly-deleted items will be ended with the current date and time.

 Install
 ----
 	make && sudo make install
 	# and enjoy

+Installing safe-rm will replace the original `/bin/rm` of Mac OS X which will be backed up before replacing.

 After installation, when you execute `rm` command in the Terminal, lines of below will be printed: